Believe Me: The Abduction of Lisa McVey: Plot

-17-year-old Lisa McVey (Katie Douglas) lives with her neglectful grandmother Diane (Kim Horsman) and Diane's boyfriend Morris Elwood (Bruno Verdoni) in Tampa Bay, Florida.
-Morris regularly sexually assaults Lisa and her grandmother ignores it.
-One night on her way home from her job at a doughnut shop, Lisa is kidnapped by Bobby Joe Long (Rossif Sutherland).
-He rapes her in his car before taking her back to his studio apartment.
-Diane reports her missing, but casually assumes she has run away.
+Seventeen-year-old Lisa McVey lives with her neglectful grandmother Diane and Diane's boyfriend, Morris Elwood, in Tampa, Florida.
+Morris regularly sexually assaults Lisa, and her grandmother ignores it.
+One night on her way home from her job at a doughnut shop, Lisa is kidnapped by Bobby Joe Long.
+He rapes her in his car before he takes her back to his studio apartment.
+Diane reports her missing but casually assumes that she has run away.

-Bobby holds Lisa captive in his apartment, keeping her bound and blindfolded while he continually rapes her.
+Bobby holds Lisa captive in his apartment, keeps her bound and blindfolded, and continually rapes her.
 When it is revealed that Bobby has been hurt by many women in the past, Lisa uses reverse psychology to gain his trust.
 Meanwhile, she leaves her fingerprints on surfaces in his bathroom and strands of her hair under his bed.
-She also memorizes as much as she can about Bobby and his apartment when she temporarily removes her blindfold when he is sleeping.
+She also memorizes as much as she can about Bobby and his apartment when she temporarily removes her blindfold while he is sleeping.

-After 26 hours, Bobby tells Lisa he must get rid of her.
+After 26 hours, Bobby tells Lisa that he must get rid of her.
 He takes her to a secluded wooded area and holds a gun to her head.
 After hearing her plead for her life, Bobby lets her go and flees the scene in his car.
 Lisa memorizes her surroundings and then makes her way home.
-She bursts into her house telling her grandmother what happened to her, but she and Morris refuse to believe her.
+She bursts into her house and tells her grandmother what happened to her, but she and Morris refuse to believe her.
 Diane finally calls the police and they come to get Lisa for questioning.

-At the police station, a team of detectives are working on an extensive case involving nine women who have been found dead over the past few months.
-Sergeant Larry Pinkerton (David James Elliott), who specializes in Sex Crime, assigns himself to Lisa's case when other detectives find her story unconvincing, considering how much detailed information she is able to provide.
-Pinkerton believes Lisa and also believes her abductor is the serial killer they are looking for.
+At the police station, a team of detectives are working on an extensive case, involving nine women who have been found dead over the past few months.
+Sergeant Larry Pinkerton, who specializes in Sex Crimes, assigns himself to Lisa's case.
+Other detectives find her story unconvincing because of how much detailed information she provides.
+Pinkerton believes Lisa and also believes her abductor to be the serial killer they are searching for.
 Pinkerton sends Lisa's clothes for forensic testing; fibers on them match the fibers found on all bodies of the nine dead women.